 The Wildlife Experience in Ranthambore

-Rajasthan is not just about magnificent palaces and Thar desert.
+Rajasthan is not just about magnificent palaces and the Thar desert.
 Located at the junction of the Aravali and Vindhya hill ranges, Ranthambore National Park is one of the largest and most renowned national parks in India.
+This is one of the best experiences in Rajasthan that will make your trip more memorable.

 Ranthambore which was one of the favourite hunting grounds of the kings of Rajasthan, is a famed National Park now, especially for the Royal Bengal tiger.
 The National Park, known for its rich wildlife is also a heritage site in India.
 Enclosed by dry and deciduous forests, the Ranthambore Fort with its ruins always presents an archaic picture.
 While a trip to Ranthambore is essentially a wildlife-based one, the whole journey is a lesson in human beings accord with nature for ages.
 What differentiates Ranthambore form other major wildlife parks in India is that nature amalgamates with culture.
 The huge forts and monuments inside the park is evident of this blend.